 Continuation grantees will also receive follow up consultations with a designated technical assistance provider after completion of the core competency assessment to better determine their TA needs.
 As a result, continuation grantees may be allowed to attend fewer institutes based on their competence to effectively implement the statutory and program requirements.
+In addition, continuation grantees may be asked to showcase their lessons learned, products, and successes at upcoming institutes; thus some funds should remain in the travel category.
 More information will be provided after receiving the award.

 Any remaining technical assistance funds may be used to attend national conferences, retain experts on sexual assault, domestic violence, dating violence and stalking to assist with implementation challenges, or provide additional training to the campus community members.
 Approval to utilize the remaining technical assistance funds for these purposes must be approved by OVW prior to implementation.

-Please note these funds can only be used for OVW-designated technical assistance, unless otherwise approved by OVW.
 Travel funds should be used to support travel by all project partners including nonprofit, nongovernmental victim service providers.
 Funds may also be used by persons whose positions are not grant-funded as long as that person's roles and responsibilities are linked to the project's overall mission.